KIO2gamer/project-kiyo/DOCUMENTATION_UPDATE.md

 ### 1. **README.md** (Main Project)

--   ✅ Updated command count from 92 to 100
+-   ✅ Updated command count from 100 to 87 (actual count)
--   ✅ Updated database count to 17 schemas
+-   ✅ Updated database count to 18 schemas (was 17)
--   ✅ Updated event handlers count to 14
+-   ✅ Updated event handlers count to 25 (was 14)
--   ✅ Updated utilities count to 16
+-   ✅ Updated utilities count to 16 ✓
 -   ✅ Added references to new documentation files
 -   ✅ Simplified installation section with link to detailed guide
 -   ✅ Added developer resources section